argoproj-labs/old-argo-dataflow/docs/GIT.md

 This intended as a convenient way to write steps without having to build and publish images.

-When a steps starts, the code is checked out from Git, and then run using `./entrypoint.sh`.
+When a steps starts, the code is checked out from Git, and then run:

 ```yaml
 git: